SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

-“Could go Th...”
-That has to be the voice of the creature I'm attached to. *Who made that map sweetheart?
+“Could go th...”
+That has to be the voice of the creature I'm attached to. *Who made that map, sweetheart?
 Are you seriously taking us to a dragon with a map drawn by a six-year-old child?!*

 Boing!